internetsadboy/kickstarter-crawler/README.md

 ### kickstarter crawler

-returns over 35 + n data points (where n is the number of pledges)
+returns 35 + n data points (where n is the number of pledges)

 ### installation

     npm install kickstarter-crawler

 ### Features
-Pass an `options` argument to an instance of `ks.project` to configure the crawl
+Pass an `options` {Object} argument to an instance of `ks.project` to configure the crawl

 `url` {String} kickstarter project url<br>
 `fields` {Array} array of project data-fields<br>

-fields:
 * general
 * time
 * funding